karan-karan/Python-flask-CI/README.md

-This repository demonstrates a Docker-based CI/CD workflow for a Flask application using GitHub Actions.
+This repository demonstrates a **Docker-based CI pipeline** for a Flask application using **GitHub Actions**.
-It focuses on containerization, automated image delivery, and secure credential management, following practices commonly used in real-world DevOps environments.
+It focuses on containerization, automated image delivery, secure credential management,and secure image delivery to Docker Hub following practices commonly used in real-world DevOps environments.

 ## 🚀 Features
 This project covers the complete lifecycle: